telboy007/overseer-monitoring/README.md

 TODOs:

+1. Parameterise the overseer s3 bucket and environment name
-1. Use proper logging
+2. Use proper logging
-2. More slab types - like charts, etc.
+3. More slab types - like charts, etc.
-2. Create example check lambdas in multiple languages
+4. Create example check lambdas in multiple languages
-3. Create helper script to add secrets to AWS
+5. Create helper script to add secrets to AWS
-5. Get the UI looking a bit more like dashing?
+6. Get the UI looking a bit more like dashing?